 What the MacBook Air does do though is give an insight into Apple’s future marketing and growth strategies and how it sees the revenue stream generated from it’s iTunes Store playing an increasingly role in corporate revenue.

 The MacBook Air will start shipping in another two weeks.
-It will be after that we see if the machine lives up to the hype and claims – particularly in regard to battery life.
+It will be after that we see if the machine lives up to the hype and claims — particularly with regard to battery life in real world use.

 Opinions and views expressed on this site are those of the author’s only.
 Read more at About me